brunswickcomputing/racketmanager/readme.txt

 * BUGFIX: fixed match day match editing

 = 3.8.9 =
 * UPDATE: Numerous files have been worked on to remove PHP Strict Mode warnings.
-These warnings didn't affect LeagueManager use, but if your WordPress installation had debugging mode turned on there were many, many warnings being thrown at you.
+These warnings didn't affect RacketManager use, but if your WordPress installation had debugging mode turned on there were many, many warnings being thrown at you.
 There are no doubt more that will need to be fixed, but a conservative guess is that over 100 fixes have been applied.
 * BUGFIX: Fixed the error with the Widget not changing
 * BUGFIX: Permissions error on documenation page
 * UPDATE: Added completed games to soccer ranking